Lercher/CocoR/CSharp/Readme.md

 * non strict symbol tables yield the wrong declaration for a scoped token that is used before the symbol is declared locally.
   -> Fixed

+* the hierarchy building for the new AST features is broken.
+I have to rethink the process.
+Probably a marker barrier on the stack at the production level may be helpful.
+  -> Fixed for my examples

+* sprinkled Console.WriteLine()s in the generated parser -> Fixed